Redgate SQL Provision, SQL Clone, Data Masker Part2

 Next steps

 There are changes I could make to the masking process to optimise the image load time.
 There are tips and techniques covered in the Redgate University videos, but since the main test was around how quickly I could spin up multiple copies of the database I didn’t spend a huge amount of time doing this.
-All scripts used for the blog post can be found here .
+All scripts used for the blog post can be found on Github.

 Further reading